Support the news

 "Our job is to reverse these tides.
 It won't happen right away, and we won't agree on everything.
 But what I offer tonight is a set of concrete, practical proposals to speed up growth, strengthen the middle class, and build new ladders of opportunity into the middle class.
 Some require Congressional action, and I'm eager to work with all of you.
 But America does not stand still — and neither will I. So wherever and whenever I can take steps without legislation to expand opportunity for more American families, that's what I'm going to do."

-- Transcript: Obama's State Of The Union Address
+Photos: LIVE BLOG: President Obama's State Of Union Address